Climate change is one of the greatest challenges facing the world today.

 We engage with customers on water efficiency and sewer misuse, to reduce the amount of water and waste water we need to treat.

-We generate 50% of our energy from renewable source.
+Across 2019/20, we met the equivalent of 51% of our energy needs through self-generation, with a monthly high of 54%.
 This energy is used at Severn Trent Water sites and exported to the national grid.

 We are able to generate green energy using the following methods: